 Crystal clear sound quality is another major highlight.
 These earbuds perform incredibly well without completely blocking outside sound.

-The lithium-ion battery provides up to 12 hours of battery life – one of the longest charges of any wireless headphones we've used.
+The lithium-ion battery provides up to a stated 14 hours of battery life – one of the longest charges of any wireless headphones we've used.
 However been on my long term usage I've found that it lasts approximately half of that (but it does charge back up very quickly)

 As you’ll notice in our reviews, we greatly favor headphones of the earbud variety.